Software design pattern: Practice

 Design patterns can speed up the development process by providing proven development paradigms.
 Effective software design requires considering issues that may not become apparent until later in the implementation.
-Freshly written code can often have hidden, subtle issues that take time to be detected; issues that sometimes can cause major problems down the road.
+Freshly written code can often have hidden, subtle issues that take time to be detected – issues that sometimes can cause major problems down the road.
 Reusing design patterns can help to prevent such issues, and enhance code readability for those familiar with the patterns.

 Software design techniques are difficult to apply to a broader range of problems.
 Design patterns provide general solutions, documented in a format that does not require specifics tied to a particular problem.

 In 1996, Christopher Alexander was invited to give a Keynote Speech to the 1996 OOPSLA Convention.
 Here he reflected on how his work on Patterns in Architecture had developed and his hopes for how the Software Design community could help Architecture extend Patterns to create living structures that use generative schemes that are more like computer code.

 Motif

-A pattern describes a design motif, a.k.a. prototypical micro-architecture, as a set of program constituents (e.g., classes, methods...) and their relationships.
+A pattern describes a design motif, also known as a prototypical micro-architecture, as a set of program constituents (e.g., classes, methods...) and their relationships.
 A developer adapts the motif to their codebase to solve the problem described by the pattern.
 The resulting code has structure and organization similar to the chosen motif.

 Domain-specific patterns

 Efforts have also been made to codify design patterns in particular domains, including the use of existing design patterns as well as domain-specific design patterns.
-Examples include user interface design patterns, information visualization, secure design, "secure usability", Web design and business model design.
+Examples include user interface design patterns, information visualization, secure design, "secure usability", web design and business model design.

 The annual Pattern Languages of Programming Conference proceedings include many examples of domain-specific patterns.